Duniaalkilany/Node/README.md

 # what is different between node.js and browser :
  Browser :
--interact with the DOM (document , window ) objects -does not interact with filesystem access functionality -browser environment : where you do not get the luxury to choose what browser your visitors will use Nosw.js-Server side :
+-interact with the DOM (document , window ) objects **for exampl
+-does not interact with filesystem access functionality -browser environment : where you do not get the luxury to choose what browser your visitors will use Nosw.js-Server side :
  -does not interact with DOM (document object modeling) -interact with file system.
  -in node.js you control the environment (you know which version of node.js you will run)

+# what is modules in nodejs:
+- simple or complex functionality organized in single or multiple javascript files which can be reused in node application .

+-node js contain modules this modules may be written in js or c++
+- type of modules : built-in (installed when you install node.js, no need to install it alone) , local/user-defined , npm modules (installed)
+- built in like os module / in node on github it will be found in lib folder to check this built in module check node docs .
+-

  # starting Nodejs Project :
   - first create a directory for your new application and navigate into it :